Online Master of Arts in Education with a Specialization in Higher Education Administration

 Complete Coursework: as little as 24 months | Credit Hours: 36

 This program prepares students for key positions in colleges and universities as administrators, educators and scholars.
-Designed and taught by the respected faculty from the College of Human Sciences and Education, the MA in Higher Education Administration examines the diverse nature of higher education institutions and their diverse community of stakeholders.
+Designed and taught by the respected faculty from the College of Human Sciences & Education, the MA in Higher Education Administration examines the diverse nature of higher education institutions and their diverse community of stakeholders.

 The course curriculum helps candidates develop the leadership vision, industry expertise and management skills needed to assume leadership positions across a broad spectrum of higher education fields—including admissions, financial aid, counseling, Greek affairs, student activities, alumni relations, and career planning and placement.
 All master's candidates in the HEA concentration will be required to complete a standard comprehensive final exam.
 Students may choose to complete a web-based portfolio or write a reflective essay.